 This is a climate accounting standard.
 This specification standard will provide a radiative forcing-based climate accounting protocol, which is an application of IPCC consensus climate science presented in the Fifth Assessment Report (AR5), and used in subsequent reports, including the IPCC’s Special Report: Global Warming of 1.5°C. This protocol is intended to specify the methods for calculating climate footprints which include all known contributors to net positive radiative forcing, for determining the scale of radiative forcing reduction needed to stabilize climate, and for identify and supporting projects aimed at stabilizing the global climate system significantly below +1.5°C by 2030 and in decades to come.
 It will also specify the requirements for validation and verification of claims.
 Finally, it will describe potential funding mechanisms to achieve stabilization goals most cost effectively, including direct investments in eligible Radiative Forcing reduction projects and infrastructure, governmental and market incentives, and public mitigation exchange platforms.

 This standard falls into a cross-disciplinary niche we identify as “Global Warming Engineering” but we will continue to keep it on the agenda of the traditional building service engineering.
-We are happy to discuss this any day at 11 AM Eastern time.
-We also pull together mechanical engineering concepts once per month.
+We are happy to discuss this consensus product any day at 11 AM Eastern time.
+We will place it on the agenda of our monthly Mechanical Engineering teleconference.
 See our CALENDAR for the next online meeting; open to everyone.